GrosvenorTechnology/OemAccessApi/documentation/oobe.md

 The discovery protocol is designed to work over IPv6 link local addresses, so discovery is possible in the absence of any network infrastructure such as DHCP.

-Shown below is some sample C# code to implement a discovery client for the Advance controllers, all error hadling has been omitted for clarity.
+Shown below is some sample C# code to implement a discovery client for the Advance controllers, all error handling has been omitted for clarity.

-The first step is to get a list of all active network adapters, the muticast must be bound to each adapter individually.
+The first step is to get a list of all active network adapters, the multicast must be bound to each adapter individually.

 ```c#
 private IEnumerable<NetworkInterface> GetActiveNetworkInterfaces()